 - 1. Chair Report (Discussion) - 2.
 CEO Report (Discussion) - 3.
 Citizens Advisory Committee Report (Discussion) - 4.
 Audit and Finance Committee Report (Discussion) - 5.
 Approve revised CEO Agreement (Action) - 6.
 Approve the Audited Financial Statements for Fiscal Year 2019-2020 (Action) - 7.
-Approve JPA (Joint Powers Authority) Agreement Amendments and Approve Resolution authorizing membership of the City of Los Banos to Join Peninsula Clean Energy (Action) - Approve Resolution Delegating Authority to Chief Executive Officer to Execute a Power Purchase Agreement (PPA) for Renewable Supply with Shiloh I Wind Project LLC, an Oregon limited liability company, and any necessary ancillary documents.
+Adopt Resolution adopting PCE's amended JPA (Joint Powers Authority) Agreement to Allow for the Addition of New Member Agencies as Parties to the JPA and Adding the City of Los Banos as a Member, and Adopt Resolution authorizing the City of Los Banos as a new member of the Peninsula Clean Energy Authority in the Exhibits.
+(Action) - Approve Resolution Delegating Authority to Chief Executive Officer to Execute a Power Purchase Agreement (PPA) for Renewable Supply with Shiloh I Wind Project LLC, an Oregon limited liability company, and any necessary ancillary documents.
 Power Delivery Term: January 1, 2024 through December 31, 2030.
-Not to Exceed: \$200 million.
-(Action) - 9.
-Authorize Chief Executive Officer to execute a contract with McCalmont Engineering for \$137,500 and an additional as-needed budget of \$129,500 for a total authorized expenditure not to exceed \$267,000 in support of Distributed Energy Resources site evaluation and procurement activities.
-(Action) - 10.
+Not to Exceed: \$200 million (Action) - Authorize Chief Executive Officer to execute a contract with McCalmont Engineering for \$137,500 and an additional as-needed budget of \$129,500 for a total authorized expenditure not to exceed \$267,000 in support of Distributed Energy Resources site evaluation and procurement activities (Action) - 10.
 Approve Updated EV (Electric Vehicle) Incentives Budget (Action) - 11.
 Update Board on Status of Strategic IRP (Integrated Resource Plan) Targets (Discussion) - 12.
 Board Members' Reports (Discussion)